vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 `v=spf1 ip4:11.222.33.444 include:_spf.domain.com ~all`

-If an unauthorized server sends on behalf of your domain, the email will get a `spf=fail` in the message header because the IP is not listed in your SPF record.
+If an unauthorized server sends on behalf of your domain, the email will get a `spf=SoftFail` in the message header because the IP is not listed in your SPF record.

 SPF will pass if the sender’s IP is added to the SPF record for the P1 Sender domain.

+> Later, you will read about the difference between SPF Softfail and Hardfail, as well as what is considered best practice.

 ### How SPF evaluation works
 ![IMAGE](/images/spf-dkim-dmarc-explanation/spf-visual.png)